arnold-c/reproducible-research/guideline.md

 <img alt="guideline-eeaa7b68.png" src="assets/guideline-eeaa7b68.png" width="150%" height="" >

 You have now merged your first feature.
 Whilst the `merge` feature is particularly useful, it is not the only way of doing this. `rebase` is another option that works in a slightly different way.
-It is slightly beyond the scope of this document, but you should read [this document](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) and visit [this website](https://learngitbranching.js.org/), as suggested previously, to get practice putting them both into practice.
+It is slightly beyond the scope of this document, but you should read [this document](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) and visit [this website](https://learngitbranching.js.org/), as suggested previously, to get experience of putting them both into practice.

 ## Git and Jupyter

 Unfortunately, Git and Jupyter don't always play nicely, so we have to do a few things to try and get around the issues.
 Due to the way the notebooks create and store the outputs from the code, `diffs` become unreadable.
 There are a few ways to get around this.
 The first option is the simplest, but the others provide a little more control over what you see in the `diffs`.
 This is here to serve as an introduction to the tools, but not as a tutorial, so only the links to the documentation have been provided for you to read.

-\****Test out the other options!**\**

 1. Clear all outputs before you save and commit the files.
 That way, Git only tracks changes to the input
 2. Download the notebook as a markdown file allowing `diffs` to be tracked in Git as normal